EU releases symbolic gas and preliminary oil cap price numbers

-The European Commission (EC) released the prices for the proposed gas and preliminary oil price cap that will be confirmed in the coming days, but both are at a level that is more of a symbolic gesture, rather than the crushing sanction many hoped would be announced.
+The European Commission has released the prices for the proposed gas and preliminary oil price cap that will be confirmed in the coming days, but both are at a level that is more of a symbolic gesture, rather than the crushing sanctions many hoped would be announced.

-The West set the gas price cap for gas price futures traded on the Dutch TTF exchange for at an extremely high level of €275/MWh (€2,974 per 1,000 cubic metre).
-The EU said it seeks to prevent "greater damage to the economy" of the EU.
+The West set the gas price cap for gas price futures traded on the Dutch TTF exchange at an extremely high level of €275/MWh (€2,974 per 1,000 cubic metres).
+The EU has said it is seeking to prevent "greater damage to the economy" of the EU.
 However, a caveat means the cap will only be triggered if this price level is breached for two consecutive weeks.

 A second proposed trigger is the spread between the TTF exchange price and the global LNG price exceeding €58 within 10 trading days.
-The price ceiling is limited to only one futures product so that market operators can still purchase gas on the spot market and over the counter market and thus ensure the security of supply, the EC said.
+The price ceiling is limited to only one futures product so that market operators can still purchase gas on the spot market and on the over the counter (OTC) market and thus ensure the security of supply, the EC said.

 The restrictions will be valid for a year and come into effect on January 1, 2023.
-The final price is due to be confirmed by EU energy Ministers at a meeting on November 24.
+The final price is due to be confirmed by EU energy ministers at a meeting on November 24.

 “This price cap for gas is proposed for a year in futures for a month ahead.
-Thus, the EU tries to avoid damaging the gas market, while in reality it costs Russia nothing to sell its gas via pipeline or as LNG at a profitable price.
-Now, the price of gas is at the level of €120 per MWh or €1,298 per 1,000 cubic metre,” Denis Cenusa said in a tweet, an academic at the East Europe Studies Centre and bne IntelliNews contributor, who follows the energy story.
+Thus the EU tries to avoid damaging the gas market, while in reality it costs Russia nothing to sell its gas via pipeline or as LNG at a profitable price.
+Now the price of gas is at the level of €120 per MWh, or €1,298 per 1,000 cubic metres,” Denis Cenusa said in a tweet.
+Cenusa is an academic at the East Europe Studies Centre and bne IntelliNews contributor who follows the energy story.

 The oil price cap price has not been finalised but will be reportedly in the range of $60-$70 – again at a level that will probably not cost the Kremlin any money.